bhauth/MON/README.md

 - [download mon.js here](https://github.com/bhauth/MON/releases)
 - node mon.js \[one or more mon/json files\]

 That produces .json files from .mon ones, and .mon files from .json ones.
-Conversion of complex JSON to MON is currently limited.
+It should accept arbitrary .json files.

 Sets of files can be combined as follows: